Sudip1844/Pantheme/replit.md

 ## Recent Changes (October 17, 2025)

 **UI/UX Updates:**
+- **NEW: Modern Upload Icon** - Replaced SVG upload icon with a custom-designed gradient icon featuring a purple-to-blue gradient background, white upward arrow, and yellow-orange accent dot
 - Moved "Our Other Tool" link from footer to a dedicated section below Privacy Policy
 - New section titled "Our Other Tool" with "QR Code Generator & Scanner" hyperlink to https://myqrcodetool.com/
 - Footer now contains navigation links (Home, Specifications, Features, How to Use, FAQ, Privacy Policy)